varabyte/kobweb/README.md

 What a mouthful!

-As a result, the Compose HTML team added typealiases for all these unit types, such as `CSSLengthValue` and `CSSAngleValue`.
+As a result, the Compose HTML team added type-aliases for all these unit types, such as `CSSLengthValue` and `CSSAngleValue`.
 Now, you can write the above code like:

 ```kotlin